Top

 Step 8

 Since we’re going for an lovely time-worn look, I chose to use milk paint on my top layer.
-It give such a beautiful rustic finish, especially if you don’t mix it up evenly.
-You can also get a similar effect with latex and school glue to create a crackle.
+It gives such a beautiful rustic finish, especially if you don’t mix it up evenly.
+Additionally, you can also get a similar effect with latex and school glue to create a crackle.
 However, milk paint is a bit simpler to work with, and I do adore the end result.
 This was my first time using Old Barn Milk Paint in Agate.
 It worked wonderfully.

 Old Barn Milk Paint in Agate for a DIY Antique Store Sign Tutorial by Larissa of Prodigal Pieces | prodigalpieces.com